Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 Queensland Government departments are required to undertake ICT strategic planning as set out in the mandatory requirements of the ICT resources strategic planning (IS2) policy.

 Additionally, Principle 6 of the QPP requires departmental procurement planning, at both the departmental level and for the individual significant procurements, to take account of the QPP.
-Where appropriate departments should prepare significant procurement plans for any goods, services and capital projects that it identifies as being high expenditure or for which there is a high degree of business risk.
+Where appropriate departments should prepare significant procurement plans for any products, services and capital projects that it identifies as being high expenditure or for which there is a high degree of business risk.

 Alignment of planning